warpstreamlabs/bento/website/docs/configuration/windowed_processing.md

 ---
 title: Windowed Processing
-description: Learn how to process periodic windows of messages with Benthos
+description: Learn how to process periodic windows of messages with Bento
 ---

 A window is a batch of messages made with respect to time, with which we are able to perform processing that can analyse or aggregate the messages of the window.
 This is useful in stream processing as the dataset is never "complete", and therefore in order to perform analysis against a collection of messages we must do so by creating a continuous feed of windows (collections), where our analysis is made against each window.